Over 380 billion plastic bags are used in the U.S. every year, according to the Environmental Protection Agency (EPA).

 11. Plastic Bags Aren’t Being Recycled

-While recycling plastic bags can help to prevent the problems associated with plastic, the sad truth is that only one percent of the plastic bags that are manufactured get recycled, as Waste Management reports.
+While there are many great products made from recycled plastic and recycling plastic bags can help to prevent the problems associated with plastic, the sad truth is that only one percent of the plastic bags that are manufactured get recycled, as Waste Management reports.

 In addition, there are over 50 different types of plastic, which makes it difficult to process and sort them out when compared to other recyclable items, as Mitte reports.